Razark-Y/Tucil1_13522019/README.md

 5. Press the `Find Solution` button to find the optimal path, which will then be displayed in a modal popup window upon completion.
 6. You are allowed to Save the result as long as a result exist (there is an optimal path).
 7. Keep in mind that any input error will affect the result and in worse case it might lead to error or no solution.
+8. Note: If program takes too long, it is better to refresh to make things smoother
 ### Manual Input
 1. Determine the rows and cols of the matrix
 2. Fill in the matrix